IMMontoya/global_videogame_sales_analysis/README.md

 ## Introduction

+An investor has been approached by a startup video game development company that is looking to break into the gaming industry.
+The investor is interested in understanding the current market trends and preferences to make an informed decision on whether to invest in the company.
+The investor has requested an analysis of global video game sales data to identify patterns and insights that can guide their decision-making process.

 The following is an in-depth analysis of video game sales spanning from 1980 to 2016.
 This analysis includes detailed explorations of:

 - Games released per year, charting the rise in popularity of the industry.